ppannji29/shopping_API/README.md

     "type": "module",
     "types": "commonjs",

-### Security
+### Security API & DATA
-This system using level security, below is the security for implemented this system :
+This system using level security & data security, below is the security for implemented this system :
 - Basic Auth
 - JWT
+- CORS
 - Transaction commit & rollback

 ### Performance
 This system already implemented some performance to help traffic request & the order features :
 - Multi thread worker/cluster system (purpose to help system to handling request in large scale)
 - Set timeout for API
+- Indexes Fields

 ### API Collection
 You can visit on file /backend/request.rest